kailigo/LineSegmentMatching/README.md

 ## Dependecy

-The code is based on OpenCV (2.*), and you need CMake to build a project from the code.
+The code is based on OpenCV (2.*), and requires CMake for compilation.
 The code has been tested in both Windows and Linux.
-Should you meet any problem in compiling the code, feel free the contact with Kai Li (li.kai.gml@gmail.com)
+Should you meet any problem in compiling the code, feel free to contact with Kai Li (li.kai.gml@gmail.com).

 ## Demo